MN Vision Health Task Force

 • providing instrument screeners, technical assistance and training (including support in developing care coordination processes and reducing systems barriers to accessing eye care services)

-• addressing the vision health of whole families, prioritizing the needs for children and elders and will align strategies of the MD5M Lions Clubs, the Minnesota PMAP health insurers, Federal Head Start Programs and the Minnesota Department of Education Early Childhood Screening Program.
+• addressing the vision health of whole families, prioritizing the needs for children and families, and will align strategies of the MD5M Lions Clubs, the Minnesota PMAP health insurers, Federal Head Start Programs and the Minnesota Department of Education Early Childhood Screening Program.

 Implementation

-The Task Force will engage cultural consultants from Native-led organizational partners across the state to support strategy development for the awareness campaign and local point of service capacity building.
+The Task Force will engage cultural consultants from Native-led organizational partners across the state to support strategy development for the LEBE awareness campaign and local point of service capacity building.
 Year one activities will include a metro region initiative, and engagement with north regional and south regional partners for the awareness campaign work and framing the point of service strategies in years two (2023) and three (2024).

 Seva Foundation grant funding will support the work of Native Community consultants, vision screening instruments, the hosting of vision health fairs (vision screening and eye exams will be offered) capacity-building support for follow-through/care coordination/technical assistance and awareness and outreach materials.